chucumber/mctoolkit/_posts/0001-01-01-are-you-listening.markdown

   </iframe>
 </div>

+<mark class="pk-highlight-long">We talked about memory, hauntings, and how there are layers of overlapping culture here at Kunsthall Stavanger, especially during this week with Alchemy in the space.</mark>

 Today was a day for continued experimentation and development from the previous session, while also imagining how what we were creating might translate into a performance in the gallery space.
 We began by discussing what an art institution could be for the community, and what makes an art institution experience interesting or transformational.
 Memorable experiences that were shared mainly centred around having learned something relevant.
 They told us that the entrance to a gallery is important, for example: it acts as a portal.
 We also agreed that when a story is told visually it makes a stronger impression, such as seeing how the trees in Hiroshima grew in strange and otherworldly shapes after the atomic bomb.
 Following the discussion, we set up some different creative zones where individuals and small groups sat and wrote together while we moved around and helped them to build their ideas.

 Over lunch, we discovered that a lot of the young artists engaged with AI ‘characters’, that allow you to talk to fictional characters from books, films, or video games for as long as you like, where the rules of their world (book or film) are ‘real’ and affect the nature of the conversation.
 We talked about these AI ‘conversations’ and thought about how we could incorporate this reality into our show.

 One of the young artists had researched overnight an old Norwegian tradition called stev, a rhythmic rhyming set of verses that talk mainly about nature.
-He was inspired by the Alchemy mentors’ rapping and thought there was an interesting connection with this tradition. <mark class="pk-highlight-long">We talked about memory, hauntings, and how there are layers of overlapping culture here at Kunsthall Stavanger, especially during this week with Alchemy in the space.</mark> We worked in the main gallery, exploring how we could incorporate his ideas into the space for the performance.
+He was inspired by the Alchemy mentors’ rapping and thought there was an interesting connection with this tradition.
+We talked about memory, hauntings, and how there are layers of overlapping culture here at Kunsthall Stavanger, especially during this week with Alchemy in the space.
+We worked in the main gallery, exploring how we could incorporate his ideas into the space for the performance.
 We tried different ways of performing his version of stev.
 He wanted the audience to hear him without amplification, which meant his delivery needed to be strong and clear.
 We created a soundscape using some recordings he had made in a local cave, and looked at how we could manipulate speaker positions to create different sound reflections.
 We found that if you stand at one end of the hall and clap, the echo is very loud.
 The cave soundscape inspired him to re-create his visit there, so he began exploring the space while wearing a warm coat and a headlamp, creating shadows of the audience against the walls and calling out ‘Hallo?’ (which is what he did when he visited the cave, playing with the echo).
 His performances would be ‘hauntings’ between the musical performances on stage.
 Are you listening … to the memory of the soil where you are standing?
 Are you listening … ?

 One of the artists had been making drawings during the sessions, connecting themes and sounds from the music around her to drawings (her favourite thing to do).
 We discussed looking into making some larger-sized prints of these for the performance space, and seeing next how these could be incorporated as inspiration for the performance, lyrics, spoken word, and more.